How Next.js 15's Full Route Cache Served Stale Prices at Checkout for 3 Hours

 ...

-Cloudflare showed DYNAMIC — it wasn't caching the route at all.
-But that x-vercel-cache: HIT was a hint we didn't follow for another 40 minutes.
-Our second assumption was a Redis cache in our FastAPI pricing service.
-We checked — Redis TTL on pricing keys was 60 seconds.
+Cloudflare showed DYNAMIC.
+Not caching the route.
+But that x-vercel-cache: HIT was a hint I ignored for another 40 minutes.
+Second assumption: Redis cache in our FastAPI pricing service.
+Redis TTL on pricing keys was 60 seconds.
 Ruled out.

-Third assumption: a stale server-side import or module-level variable holding old pricing data.
-We redeployed the application.
-The checkout page immediately showed the correct $49 price.
-Problem solved — or so we thought.
-Twenty minutes later, the first support ticket after the redeploy arrived: stale price again.
+Third assumption: a stale server-side import or module-level variable holding old pricing.
+We redeployed.
+Checkout page showed $49.
+Fixed.
+Or so I thought.
+Twenty minutes later, the first post-redeploy support ticket arrived.
+Stale price again.

 "We deployed three times trying to fix a cache we didn't know existed."

-After the third failed redeploy, I started reading Next.js 15 internals.
-App Router introduced a four-layer caching model that Pages Router never had.
-Most of our team had been trained on Pages Router and assumed App Router behaved the same way for server-rendered routes.
+After the third failed redeploy I started reading Next.js 15 internals.
+App Router has a four-layer caching model that Pages Router never had.
+Most of us had been trained on Pages Router and assumed App Router behaved the same way for server-rendered routes.
+It doesn't.

 Next.js 15 App Router — 4-Layer Cache Stack